OWASP/www-project-secure-coding-practices-quick-reference-guide/index.md

 Please contribute by adding your comments, questions, and suggestions using the project github [change request][change] form.

-The easiest way to get in contact with the development community for this project is via the OWASP Slack [#project-secure-coding-practices][project] project channel.
+The easiest way to get in contact with the development community is via the OWASP [#project-secure-coding-practices][project] slack channel - you may need to [subscribe][invite] first.

 #### Related Projects